black-desk/cgtproxy/README.md

 ## Differences between cgproxy

-This project is inspired by [cgproxy](https://github.com/springzfx/cgproxy).

-But there are some differences between cgproxy and cgtproxy:
+There are some differences between cgproxy and cgtproxy:

 - cgproxy using iptables, but cgtproxy use nftables.

   <https://wiki.nftables.org/wiki-nftables/index.php/Main_differences_with_iptables>

-- cgproxy using REDIR **AND** TPROXY only, but cgtproxy use only TPROXY.

 - cgproxy can only working with exsiting cgroup, but cgtproxy can update nftables rules dynamically for new cgroups.

 - cgproxy use BPF, but cgtproxy not;

-  cgproxy handle per-app proxy by using BPF to trace the execve syscall.
+  cgproxy implement per-app proxy by using BPF to trace the execve syscall.
   If the new executable file of that process matched some pattern, cgproxy daemon will put that process into a special hierarchy `proxy.slice`.

   This weird behavior make process escape from the user-level hierarchy, which means the systemd resource control settings will not take any effect.

+  But cgtproxy implement per-app proxy by update nftable rules.
+  It do not write anything to cgroupfs at all.

 - cgproxy require at least CAP_NETWORK_ADMIN and CAP_BPF,
   but cgtproxy require only CAP_NETWORK_ADMIN.

   Check the [systemd service file] for details.

-- Programs never get moved from original cgroup;

-  cgproxy daemon will move processes with certain executable path into special cgroup. cgtproxy will never do that.

 [systemd service file]: ./misc/systemd/cgtproxy.service